barnabycolby/MMM-Carousel/.github/SUPPORT.md

   - From the console or `~/.pm2/logs/`
   - From the web console using DevTools (<key>Ctrl</key>+<key>Shift</key>+<key>I</key>)

 This information should be posted directly in the Issue, or in a Gist (<https://gist.github.com>).
-If you are not comfortable posting this in a public place, you may send a private chat on the MagicMirror forum, or e-mail the relavent info to support@shbatm.com.
+If you are not comfortable posting this in a public place, you may send a private chat on the MagicMirror² forum, or e-mail the relavent info to <support@shbatm.com>.